Constructed language: A priori and a posteriori

-A posteriori language

-An a posteriori language (from Latin a posteriori, "from the latter"), according to French linguist Louis Couturat, is any constructed language whose elements are borrowed from or based on existing languages.
-The term can also be extended to controlled versions of natural languages, and is most commonly used to refer to vocabulary despite other features.
+An a posteriori language (from Latin meaning "from the latter"), according to French linguist Louis Couturat, is any constructed language whose elements are borrowed from or based on existing languages.
+The term can also be extended to controlled language, and is most commonly used to refer to vocabulary despite other features.
 Likewise, zonal auxiliary languages (auxiliary languages for speakers of a particular language family) are a posteriori by definition.

 While most auxiliary languages are a posteriori due to their intended function as a medium of communication, many artistic languages are fully a posteriori in design—many for the purposes of alternate history.
 In distinguishing whether the language is a priori or a posteriori, the prevalence and distribution of respectable traits is often the key.